wuxiaolong123121/ai-project-os-mcp/README.md

 **AI Project Operating System**
 Turn AI coding into real, auditable software engineering.

+## Status

+⚠️ AI Project OS v2.5 is currently in **Spec-Frozen / Implementation-in-Progress** state.

+- Architecture and module design are frozen
+- Core governance engine implementation is ongoing
+- APIs, modules, and governance behaviors may change until v2.5.0 release
+- Not yet suitable for production use

+For stable v1.x version, please check the v1 branch.

 ## What is this?

 AI Project OS is an engineering-grade operating system for AI-driven software projects.